jameslevi/sprite/README.md

 ```
 php atmos sprite:generate
 ```
-5. An image and css file will be generated in your public folder.
-Add the css in the head section of your webpage to access all sprites.
-The file name of your css file will be *sprite-{sprite name}.css*.
+5. Add the generated css file in the head section of your project.
 ```html
 <!DOCTYPE html>
 <html>